tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速概述_intl_en.md

 #### Security options

-- Origin-pull authentication: If the requested content is not cached on the edge server, the content will be pulled from the origin server.
-If COS is used as the origin server and origin-pull authentication is enabled, the CDN edge server accesses COS as a special service identity to obtain and cache the content stored in a private bucket.
+- Origin-pull authentication: If the requested content is not cached on the edge node, the content will be pulled from the origin.
+If COS is used as the origin and origin-pull authentication is enabled, the CDN edge node will use a special service identity to access the COS origin to obtain and cache the data in the private bucket.
- - CDN service authorization: You can authorize the CDN service so that CDN edge servers can access the COS origin server and pull content from it as a special service identity.
+ - CDN service authorization: You can authorize the CDN service so that CDN edge nodes can use a special service identity to access the COS origin and pull content from it.
 - CDN authentication: When a user tries to obtain content cached on an edge server, the edge server will verify the user via the authentication field in the URL according to the authentication rules to prevent unauthorized access and hotlinking, thus improving the security and reliability of the cache.

 ## Access Nodes of COS

 #### Definition of access node

-An access node is a domain name that is assigned to the bucket when it is created according to the bucket’s region and name.
+An access node is a domain name assigned to a bucket according to the bucket’s region and name.
 You can access data stored in the bucket using this domain name.

 If the static website feature is enabled, you will be provided a static website access node, which can be configured responses that are different from that of the default access node.